Princess and dragon: History

 A similar tale to St. George's, attributed to Russian sources, is that of St. Yegóry, the Brave: after the kingdoms of Sodom and Komor fall, the kingdom of "Arabia" is menaced by a sea-monster that demanded a sacrifice of a human victim every day.
 The queenly stepmother sent the Princess Elizabeth, the Fair, as the sacrifice.
 Yegóry, the Brave rescues Elizabeth and uses her sash to bind the beast.
 To mark her deliverance, he demands the building of three churches.

-In a tale from Tibet, a kingdom suffers from draught due to two "serpent-gods" blocking the streams of water at the source.
+In a tale from Tibet, a kingdom suffers from drought due to two "serpent-gods" blocking the streams of water at the source.
 Both dragons also demand the sacrifices of citizens from the kingdom, men and women, to appease them, until prince Schalu and his faithful companion Saran decide to put an end to their existence.

 When the tale is not about a dragon but a troll, giant, or ogre, the princess is often a captive rather than about to be eaten, as in The Three Princesses of Whiteland.
 These princesses are often a vital source of information to their rescuers, telling them how to perform tasks that the captor sets to them, or how to kill the monster, and when she does not know, as in The Giant Who Had No Heart in His Body, she frequently can pry the information from the giant.
 Despite the hero's helplessness without this information, the princess is incapable of using the knowledge herself.

 Again, if a false claimant intimidates her into silence about who actually killed the monster as in the fairy tale The Two Brothers, when the hero appears, she will endorse his story, but she will not tell the truth prior to them; she often agrees to marry the false claimant in the hero's absence.
 The hero has often cut out the tongue of the dragon, so when the false hero cuts off its head, his claim to have killed it is refuted by its lack of a tongue; the hero produces the tongue and so proves his claim to marry the princess.
 In some tales, however, the princess herself takes steps to ensure that she can identify the hero—cutting off a piece of his cloak as in Georgic and Merlin, giving him tokens as in The Sea-Maiden—and so separate him from the false hero.